-The Boston Medical Center Otolaryngology residency matches 3 residents each year.
-The residents rotate at Boston Medical Center, Lahey Hospital and Clinic, Boston Children’s Hospital, VA Medical Center – Boston, and a private facial plastic surgery practice during the course of their five years of Otolaryngology training.
+The Boston Medical Center Otolaryngology residency matches 4 residents each year.
+The residents rotate at Boston Medical Center, Lahey Hospital and Medical Center, Boston Children’s Hospital, Veterans Affairs Boston Hospital, and a private facial plastic surgery practice during the course of their five years of Otolaryngology training.

-The PGY-2 year is the first full year of otolaryngology training and is focused on developing otolaryngology specific skills, including performing a complete head and neck exam.
-The year is divided up into eight (8) months of training at Boston Medical Center (Boston, MA) and four (4) months at Lahey Hospital and Clinic (Burlington, MA).
-The training at each rotation is focused on general otolaryngology, and head and neck surgical oncology.
+The PGY-2 year is the first full year of otolaryngology training and is focused on developing otolaryngology specific skills, including performing a complete head and neck exam and endoscopies.
+The year is divided up into six (6) months of training at Boston Medical Center (Boston, MA), three (3) months at Lahey Hospital and Medical Center (Burlington, MA), and three (3) months at the Veterans Affairs Boston Hospital (Boston, MA).
+The training on each rotation is focused on general otolaryngology and head and neck surgical oncology.
 As a junior resident, responsibilities rotate between clinic, the operating room (OR) and consults.
 Each resident participates in all specialty clinics: otology, rhinology/allergy, laryngology, pediatric otolaryngology, head and neck oncology, and facial plastics, and develops proficiency in clinic based procedures including FNA, incisional biopsy, flexible laryngoscopy, among others.

-At least 1/3rd of your time as a PGY-2 is spent in the operating room, which is divided between assisting in larger head and neck oncology cases as developing competency in less complex cases including sleep surgery, septoplasty, turbinate reduction, endoscopic sinus surgery, excision of neck masses, direct suspension mircolaryngoscopy, esophagoscopy, repair of facial fractures, repair of complex soft tissue defects, and many more.
+At least one-third of your time as a PGY-2 is spent in the operating room, which is divided between assisting in larger head and neck oncology cases and developing competency in less complex cases including sleep surgery, septoplasty, turbinate reduction, endoscopic sinus surgery, excision of neck masses, direct suspension mircolaryngoscopy, esophagoscopy, repair of facial fractures, repair of complex soft tissue defects, and many more.

 All PGY-2 residents are expected to attend the annual American Academy of Otolaryngology meeting or Combined Otolaryngology Spring Meeting and is encouraged to present any academic work at additional meetings during the year.

-Call as a PGY-2, on average, is every three (3) days and is considered “home-call.”
+Call as a PGY-2, on average, is every four (4) days and is considered “home-call.”
 This means that once all required responsibilities are completed at the hospital, the resident is able to go home after team sign-out and would not be required to return until the next morning’s rounds unless a consult is requested overnight or if an emergency requires their assessment.

-The PGY-3 academic year is divided into three blocks.
-During this year, residents gain more focused experience in Pediatrics and Rhinology, as well as continued exposure to more complex surgical cases in Head and Neck Oncology, Otology, and Laryngology.
+The PGY-3 academic year is divided into four blocks.
+During this year, residents gain more focused experience in pediatrics and rhinology, as well as continued exposure to more complex surgical cases in head and neck oncology, otology, and laryngology.
 They refine diagnostic and management skills in the outpatient setting by actively participating in a variety of subspecialty clinics, both pediatric and adult.
-In addition, during the PGY-3 year, each resident prepares the framework for research that they will carry out during the PGY-4 year research block.
+In addition, during the PGY-3 year, each resident prepares the framework for research that they will carry out during the PGY-4 research block.

-Each resident will spend 4 months at Boston Medical Center where they will contribute to a busy service and advance skills in surgical technique and care of outpatients in clinic in all subspecialty areas.
+Each resident will spend 3 months at Boston Medical Center where they will contribute to a busy service and advance their skills in all subspecialty areas in surgical techniques and care of outpatients in clinic.
 They will serve as a mentor to the incoming PGY-2 residents and begin to participate in the education of medical students.
 Training focuses on exposure to complex airway surgeries, facial plastic and reconstructive surgery including management of facial fractures, and beginning to serve as the primary surgeon in head and neck soft tissue surgery including thyroidectomy, neck dissection, and salivary gland surgery.
 Additionally, the PGY-3 at Boston Medical Center serves as the ‘Quality and Safety Resident’, attending conferences at an institutional level and coordinating the department’s monthly quality and safety conference (formerly the morbidity and mortality conference).

-Residents will also spend 4 months at the Lahey Hospital and Clinic where they continue to enhance their skills in endoscopic sinus surgery and microlaryngeal surgery, and have the opportunity to serve as the primary surgeon for more complex cases including sialoendoscopy, thyroidectomy, parotidectomy, neck dissection, tympanoplasty/mastoidectomy, and trans-sphenoidal approaches to pituitary lesions, among others.
+Residents will also spend 3 months at the Lahey Hospital and Medical Center where they continue to enhance their skills in endoscopic sinus surgery and microlaryngeal surgery, and have the opportunity to serve as the primary surgeon for more complex cases including sialoendoscopy, thyroidectomy, parotidectomy, neck dissection, tympanoplasty/mastoidectomy, and trans-sphenoidal approaches to pituitary lesions, among others.
 Additionally, residents participate in a full range of subspecialty clinics with fellowship trained attendings.
-This large suburban hospital serves a different patient population then the Boston Medical Center while providing broad surgical and clinical experience.
+This large suburban hospital serves a different patient population than Boston Medical Center while providing broad surgical and clinical experience.

-In their PGY-4 year, the resident transitions into the role of a senior resident, taking more responsibility for running the clinical team as well as gaining experience with more complex surgeries.
-The year is divided into three 4 month blocks; Boston Medical Center (BMC), the Veterans Affairs Boston Hospital, and the resident research rotation.
+In their PGY-4 year, the residents transition into the role of senior resident, taking more responsibility for running the clinical team as well as gaining experience with more complex surgeries.
+The year is divided into four 3-month blocks; Boston Medical Center, Lahey Hospital and Medical Center, the Veterans Affairs Boston Hospital, and the resident research rotation.
 The PGY-4 BMC block is the designated Otology rotation.
-The senior resident spends time in Otology clinic assessing patients, gains experience performing tympanomastoidectomy, ossicular chain reconstruction, stapedectomy as well as other complex Otologic surgeries in the operating room, and sees their patients post-operatively in clinic.
+The senior resident spends time in the Otology clinic assessing patients, gains experience performing tympanomastoidectomy, ossicular chain reconstruction, stapedectomy as well as other complex Otologic surgeries in the operating room, and sees their patients post-operatively in clinic.
 While the majority of operative time is focused on Otologic surgery, the PGY-4 BMC resident is also a senior resident on the Head and Neck service, performing thyroidectomy, parotidectomy and complex oncologic resections with free tissue transfer reconstruction.

-The final four month block is dedicated to research endeavors with one or more Department full-time faculty members.
-Monthly Department Resident Research and Scholarly Activities Committee meetings facilitate organizing and executing either clinical or basic research projects with a designated mentor within the BMC faculty.
+The final block is dedicated to protected research endeavors with one or more full-time faculty member from the department.
+Monthly department Resident Research and Scholarly Activities Committee meetings facilitate organizing and executing either clinical or basic research projects with a designated mentor within the BMC faculty.